 This award goes to young women who are getting their education in a field to work with the disabled.
 Candidates are typically recommended by Camp Summit where they work as counselors.
 Camp Summit serves the physically and mentally disabled population of all ages and is the successor camp to Camp Soroptimist which was founded by the SI, Dallas club.

-Maxine Broyles was a SI, Dallas club member who passed away in the 1990’s and left a $10,000 endowment to support this award.
+Maxine Broyles was a SI, Dallas club member who passed away in the 1990’s and left an endowment to support this award.
 She was very involved in the management of Camp Soroptimist.

 Applications are accepted August 1st – February 1st of each year.